Pregnancy

 5. Frequent urination:- You may notice this symptom after 2 to 3 weeks of pregnancy.
 This is because of the hormone hCG, which increases blood flow to your kidneys to get rid of all the waste products present in you and your baby’s body.
 Since your uterus is growing continuously, it may put some pressure on your bladder and leave less storage space for urine.
 If you pass urine normally every time, there is no need to worry.
 If you feel pain while urinating, contact your doctor immediately as this may be due to a urinary tract infection.

 6. Mood Swings:- This is also due to the pregnancy hormones.
 It occurs in the first trimester and can be throughout pregnancy too.
 You could be happy a minute and sad the next minute.
-This also depends on what you thinking or the environment around you.
+This also depends on what you think or the environment around you.

 7. Fatigue:- Feeling tired is very normal in the initial days of pregnancy.
 This is because of changes in hormones, blood pressure, lower levels of blood sugar, and increased production of blood cells.
 Take plenty of rest and eat a healthy diet that contains iron and protein.
 Your body is utilizing a lot of energy to make life inside your womb.
 This can make you a little bit weak and tired often.